 A difference in feel

-A difference in price
+A difference in wear

+Because sateen typically requires a higher thread count, more cotton is used which in turn, means a higher price.
 The combination of higher thread counts and higher prices has given rise to a myth that sateen is better than percale.

 For ultimate sleep comfort, we recommend choosing a weave suited to your temperature and personal preference.